 On May 14, 2020, the Company was served with a putative class action lawsuit, Jose Bermejo v.
 Laboratory Corporation of America (Bermejo I) filed in the Superior Court of California, County of Los Angeles Central District, alleging that certain non-exempt California-based employees were not properly compensated for driving time or properly paid wages upon termination of employment.
 The Plaintiff asserts these actions violate various California Labor Code provisions and Section 17200 of the Business and Professional Code.
 The lawsuit seeks monetary damages, civil penalties, and recovery of attorney's fees and costs.
 On June 15, 2020, the lawsuit was removed to the U.S. District Court for the Central District of California.
 On June 16, 2020, the Company was served with a Private Attorney General Act lawsuit by the same plaintiff in Jose Bermejo v.
 Laboratory Corporation of America (Bermejo II), filed in the Superior Court of California, County of Los Angeles Central District, alleging that certain Company practices violated California Labor Code penalty provisions related to unpaid and minimum wages, unpaid overtime, unpaid meal and rest break premiums, untimely payment of wages following separation of employment, failure to maintain accurate pay records, and non-reimbursement of business expenses.
 The second lawsuit seeks to recover civil penalties and recovery of attorney's fees and costs.
 On October 28, 2020, the court issued an order staying proceedings in Bermejo II pending resolution of Bermejo I. The second lawsuit seeks to recover civil penalties and recovery of attorney's fees and costs.
-On February 24, 2022, the parties entered into a Memorandum of Understanding of the terms of a settlement of the Bermejo I lawsuit on November 29, 2023.
+On February 24, 2022, the parties entered into a Memorandum of Understanding of the terms of a settlement of the Bermejo I and Bermejo II lawsuit on November 29, 2023.
 The settlement funds for the Bermejo I and Bermejo II settlements have been transferred to a claims administrator for processing.
-Once the claims administration is completed, the parties will seek final settlement approval from the court.
+Once the claims administration is completed, the parties will seek final settlements have been transferred to a claims adminis

 On June 14, 2021, a single plaintiff filed a Private Attorney General Act lawsuit, Becker v.
 Laboratory Corporation of America, in the Superior Court of California, County of Orange, alleging various violations of the California Labor Code, including that the Plaintiff was not properly compensated for work and overtime hours, not properly paid meal and rest break premiums, not reimbursed for certain business-related expenses, and received inaccurate wage statements.
 The lawsuit seeks monetary damages, civil penalties, and recovery of attorney's fees and costs.
-A settlement of the Bermejo II lawsuits, if approved by the court, will resolve the Becker lawsuit.
+On July 28, 2024, the Court issued a dismissal of the lawsuit pursuant to a settlement agreement between plaintiff and the Company.